Sell smarter, not harder

 Three t-shirts stacked: the top blue with "Full Time Dad," middle white with a graphic of lips and tongue, bottom beige with "Blueberry Muffin".

-Choose best-selling items that align with your niche – tote bags, pint glasses, custom mugs, whatever fits.
-The key is adding your own twist so your products stand out in the Etsy marketplace.
+Choose best-selling items that align with your niche – tote bags, pint glasses, custom mugs, or whatever fits your brand.
+The key is to add your own twist so your products stand out on the Etsy marketplace.

 Focus on items you’d be excited to promote and that your target audience is already searching for.
 That’s how you get sales early.